bernd-wechner/django-model-privacy-mixin/README.md

     visibility__z = BitField(rules)
 ```

-The fields and rules though need to folow a naming convention so that the MixIn can interpret them.
-The convensions are as follows:
+The fields and rules though need to follow a naming convention so that the MixIn can interpret them.
+The conventions are as follows:

 ### Fields

-A BitField that have the the same name as another field in the model with `visibility_` as a prefix, defines the visibility rules for that field.
-That is `visibility__x = BitField(rules)` defines the rules for `x`.
+A BitField that has the the same name as another field in the model *but* with `visibility_` as a prefix, defines the visibility rules for that field.
+That is `visibility__x = BitField(rules)` defines the rules for a filed, `x`.
 Fields that don't have a matching `visibility_` BitField won't be managed by this MixIn.
 They will be left alone.

 ### Rules

 BtiField accepts a list of tuples of the form `(flag, label)`.
 This MixIn acts only on flags that are named as follows:

-`all` - if this flag is set the target field is visible to all.
+`all` - if this flag is set, the target field will be visible to all.

-`all_*` - where `*` is the name of field on the `auth.User` instance (of an authroised user) or its extensions (models with a `OneToOneField` rlation to `auth.User`).
+`all_*` - where `*` is the name of field on the `auth.User` instance (i.e. of an authorised user) or its extensions (models with a `OneToOneField` relation to `auth.User`).
 For example `all_is_staff`.
-If this flag is set then the target field is visible only if the the user has an `is_staff` field that is True otherwise it is hidden.
+If this flag is set then the target field is visible only if the user has an `is_staff` field that is True otherwise it is hidden.
 These attributes can be on User [extensions](https://docs.djangoproject.com/en/3.2/topics/auth/customizing/#extending-the-existing-user-model) too.

 `all_not_*` - same as `all_*` just its inverse.
 Will hide the target field if the `*` field evaluates to True.

-`share_*` - if this flag is set, the target field will be visible only to users who share membership of a group defined by the `*` attribute on a an `auth.User` instance  (of an authroised user) or its extensions (as with `all_*`).
-Where `all_*` provides visibility to all users who have a True `*` attribute, `share_*` expects the `*` attribute to be a [ManyToManyField](https://docs.djangoproject.com/en/3.2/ref/models/fields/#manytomanyfield) and tests if the authorsed User and the owner of the record in question are both in that group (are both members of the set the Many2ManyField defines).
+`share_*` - if this flag is set, the target field will be visible only to users who share membership of a group defined by the `*` attribute on an `auth.User` instance  (i.e. of an authorised user) or its extensions (as with `all_*`).
+Where `all_*` provides visibility to all users who have a True `*` attribute, `share_*` expects the `*` attribute to be a [ManyToManyField](https://docs.djangoproject.com/en/3.2/ref/models/fields/#manytomanyfield) and tests if the authorised User and the owner of the record in question are both in that same group (are both members of the set the Many2ManyField defines).
 For this we need to know the owner of a record.

 ### Owners